 - Mar 29 Mon: Mecca Wilderness Area: Ladder Canyon and Painted Canyon Loop Trail.
 Drive to Lake Cahuilla Veterans Regional Park Campground for night 1 of 2.

 - Mar 30 Tues: Hike the Palm Canyon Trail to Indian Potrero Trail to Stone Pools, and loop back via Victor Trail.
 We do laundry in La Quinta.
 Stay at Lake Cahuilla Veterans Regional Park Campground for night 2 of 2.

 - Mar 31: drive 4 hrs to the nice Hualapai Mountain Park Campground, on a paved road 14 miles south of Kingman.
 The 42 degrees F low overnight was warmer than expected at this 6300-foot altitude.

 - April 1: In Hualapai Mountain Park, we hiked East Potato Patch Loop Trail for 2.6 miles with 700 feet gain to pleasant views of surrounding desert, but ice on a cliff ledge turned us back.
 In Flagstaff, we stayed at Woody Mountain Campground for 2 nights.

 [Read Tom’s article covering “2021 April: rafting Grand Canyon 226 gorgeous miles, Arizona.”]

-- April 2: Due to April temperatures expected to be in the 20s degrees F overnight, we winterize our RV.
-We attend Arizona Raft Adventures (AZRA) meeting at 7pm in preparation for our 16-day boating trip.
+- April 2: Due to April temperatures in Flagstaff expected to be in the 20s degrees F overnight, we winterize our RV.
+We attend the Arizona Raft Adventures (AZRA) meeting at 7pm in preparation for boating 16 days.

 - April 3-18: With Arizona Raft Adventures (AZRA), we boated for 16 days covering 226 miles by raft and dory down the Colorado River through Grand Canyon National Park!